Sunscreen

 Key facts

-- Sunscreen is a cream or lotion used to help protect your skin from the damaging effects of the sun.
+- Sunscreen is a cream or lotion that is used to help protect your skin from the damaging effects of the sun.

-- Sunscreen should be applied 20 minutes before going out into the sun and should be reapplied every 2 hours.
+- Sunscreen should be applied 20 minutes before going out into the sun and reapplied every 2 hours.

-- Use sunscreen that is SPF 30 or above, broad spectrum and waterproof whenever the UV radiation level is at 3 or above.
+- Use sunscreen that is SPF 30 or above, broad spectrum and waterproof whenever the UV level is 3 or higher.

 - Apply generous amounts of sunscreen to any part of your body that is exposed to the sun.